AustralianCancerDataNetwork/groundworkers/docs/from-scratch.md

 groundworkers tui
 ```

-With no configuration, the console states the default destination and opens the
+With no configuration, the console shows the default destination and opens CDM
-CDM setup workflow.
-The Overview remains the landing page after each journey;
-it separates required CDM readiness from optional graph, embeddings, chat, and
+setup.
+The Overview separates required CDM readiness from optional graph,
-integration outcomes.
+embedding, chat, and integration status.

 ### Required: CDM database